sfnetworks/spnethack/blogpost.md

 ### Step 2: Give each edge a unique index

 The edges of the network, are simply the linestrings in the data.
-Each of them gets a unique index, which can be later be related to their start and end node.
+Each of them gets a unique index, which can later be related to their start and end node.

 ``` r
 edges <- muenster_center %>%